rahulbordoloi/Avocado-Prices-Prediction-using-Facebook-Prophet-/README.md

 x> Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 x> Prophet works best with time series that have strong seasonal effects and several seasons of historical data.

+If you're working on a Local Machine,
->>Install the dependencies from your terminal with "pip install -r requirements.txt"
+Install the dependencies from your terminal with >> "pip install -r requirements.txt"